Scientists from Perm Polytechnic University Determine Temperature Thresholds for Carbon Fiber Destruction

 Read more materials on the topic:

-Cement instead of roofing felt: UrFU improved the technology of concrete waterproofing
+Cement instead of roofing felt: UrFU improves concrete waterproofing technology

-Methanol three times cheaper: scientists from Perm Polytechnic University have developed a technology for the production of CH3OH at oil and gas fields
+Methanol three times cheaper: Scientists from Perm Polytechnic have developed a technology for the production of CH3OH at oil and gas fields

-The MASAI emotion recognition system based on voice and facial expressions was developed by scientists from St. Petersburg Federal Research Center of the Russian Academy of Sciences
+MASAI emotion recognition system based on voice and facial expressions developed by scientists at St. Petersburg Federal Research Center of the Russian Academy of Sciences